Anger management counseling can take many different forms and take an individual in a number of different directions.

 In order to create some other options, I need to calm down.

 I can take my pulse, and if it is over 100 bears per minute, I need to take a time out, do my HeartMath, go for a walk, change my thinking to change my thought, listen to a relaxation tape, or practice my deep breathing.

 HeartMath or heart rate variability biofeedback is an excellent tool to use, not just for anger management, but as a lifestyle tool.

-HeartMath is a program for use on your PC which is very simple to use and allows you to train the time between your heart beats.
+HeartMath is a program for computer or mobile which is very simple to use and allows you to train the time between your heart beats.
 If the time between heart beats, which probably already feels very coherent to you, is actually coherent to the 100th second or 1000th of a second, the hormonal bath inside your body changes from stress hormones to DHEA, the anti-aging hormone.

 What is so excellent about HeartMath as an anger management tool is that it takes so few practices to learn, and once I have learned it, I can cue the response anytime I want, just to feel good.

 How is it that I can learn how to manage the time between my heartbeats?

 Well, the heart actually has a very sophisticated nervous system of its own, a brain if you will, and it can and does sense information, and the heart sends much more information to the brain in your cranium than that brain sends to the heart.

 It turns out that when we manage the heart rate variability effectively, we open the higher perceptual centers in the brain, and are free to brain storm solutions.